 Both of them have a frequency response, obviously.
-Let us take the filter 1 + Z inverse by 2 and let us look at its frequency response.
-Of course we would obtain the frequency response by substituting Z equal to e raised to the power J Omega, that would give us 1 + e raised to the power J omega by 2, - J omega by 2 if you like.
+Let us take the filter 1 + Z inverse by 2 and that is look at its frequency response.
+Of course we would obtain the frequency response by substituting Z equal to E raised to the power J Omega, that would give us 1 + E raised to the power J omega by 2, - J omega by 2 if you like.

-Which we can simplify, we can take e raised to the power - J Omega by 2 common here and then put e raised to the power J Omega by 2 + e raised to the power - J Omega by 2 inside the bracket, leave the half factor as it is.
+Which we can simplify, we can take E raised to the power - J Omega by 2 common here and then put E raised to the power J Omega by2 + E raised to the power - J Omega by2 inside the bracket leave the half factor as it is.

 So, this is what we have here.
-Now, recognise that this is essentially 2 times cos omega by 2.
+Now, recognise that this is essentially 2 times cos omega by2.

-And therefore we have half e raised to the power - J Omega by2, 2 times cos omega by2 which gives us e raised to the power - J Omega by 2 times cos omega by2, this is the frequency response.
+So, therefore we have half E raised to the power - J Omega by2 2 times cos omega by2 which gives us E raised to the power - J Omega by2 Times cos omega by2, this is the frequency response.

-Let us sketch the magnitude and the phase of this frequency response and recall that for discrete systems, it is adequate to sketch the magnitude and phase or for that matter to determine the magnitude and phase response in the region omega going from - pie to + pie.
-We do not need to go outside that range, because after all, the frequency response is periodic with the period of 2 pie, so whatever occurs between - pie and pie is going to be repeated around every multiple of 2 pie.
+Let us sketch the magnitude and the phase of this frequency response and recall that for discrete systems, it is adequate to sketch the magnitude and phase for that matter to determine the magnitude and phase response in the region omega going from - pie to + pie.
+We do not need to go outside that range because after all, the frequency response is periodic with the period of 2 pie, so whatever occurs between - pie and pie is going to be repeated around every multiple of 2 pie.